Date of Award

 Children were seen 30-45 minutes per day, 4 days per week for a total of6 weeks in groups ofthree or four.
 An ELL teacher administered the intervention program using graphic organizers and icons to teach appropriate story grammar structure.
 Results concluded that after the intervention was administered scores in both English and Spanish language and narrative components increased.

 Jensen, Tanja Ayn, "Narrative Language Intervention for English Language Learners" (2009).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 11.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .